ga-sei-lessons/UNIT-4-AWS/D02/1-morning-lesson/7-dynamodb-get-delete.md

     }
 ```

-According to the routing table we can see that thee DynamoDB method to use to return a single item is **getItem**
+According to the routing table we can see that the DynamoDB method to use to return a single item is **getItem**

 HTTP Method | URI (endpoint)  | CRUD Operation | Controller Action | DynamoDB | Has Data
 -----------|------------------|------------------|:---:|:---:|:---: